 The first Maine, An Explorer’s Guide quickly followed and I found that my journalist’s eye came in handy in guidebook writing, while the detailed on-the-road research demanded by books was a constant source of Globe stories.
 By then there were 3 young sons and I dragged them along, renting cottages from which to explore Mass. and then Maine, Vermont and finally New Hampshire .
 Our team offered especially well-researched coverage of ice cream stands, swimming holes and local emergency rooms.
 I miss those days.
 It can get lonely on the road.

-Eventually I launched another series with Best Places to Stay in New England (Houghton Mifflin) but the guide that has outsold all my other books is Maine, An Explorer’s Guide, now known as “The Maine Bible” and in its 18th edition., with a new, sharper design and full color.
+Eventually I launched another series with Best Places to Stay in New England (Houghton Mifflin) but the guide that has outsold all my other books is Maine, An Explorer’s Guide (Countryman Press) now known as “The Maine Bible” and in its 18th edition., with a new, sharper design and full color.
 For the past seven editions I have blessed to have a fabulous co-author, food writer Nancy English, We are presently working on the 19th edition for 2019.

-While Maine is on our front burner just now, Vermont, An Explorer’s Guide is also a big source of pride; its 14th edition appeared in 2015.
+While Maine is on our front burner just now, Vermont, An Explorer’s Guide is also a big source of pride and is due out in the late summer of 2018. *********

 Check the Explorers Guides page on this site for sample chapters and more about each of my current five titles.

 All four guides are available in electronic as well as hard copy editions Please see the Explorer’s Guide page for details about ordering.